MrCichy94/FriendsAnalyzer/README.md

     Second file is file with actual friends.
 In my case from yesterday (or from future).
 ![mainmenu](./img/img1.png)
 #### 2) Base functionality based on two .json files which are compared to found who removed you from facebook friends, and who you add.
-    All the data used here is data download from facebook to archive our data from facebook.
+    All the data used here is a data download from facebook to archive our data from facebook.
 ![filechooser](./img/img2.png)

 #### 3) Function "Who removed you?" and "Who you added?" return the new dialog with results and shows it user.